claudiajs/example-projects/README.md

 * [Web API](web-api) &ndash; a simple REST api, shows how to configure and deploy an API Gateway interface along with the Lambda function
 * [Web Serving HTML](web-serving-html) &ndash; shows how to change error and success content types and response codes, and how to perform browser redirects
+* [Generic handlers](web-api-generic-handlers) &ndash; shows how to capture dynamic paths and set up handlers for any content type easily
+* [Custom response codes](web-api-custom-status-code) &ndash; shows how to change status codes for response
 * [Custom Headers](web-api-custom-headers) &ndash; shows how to return custom headers from API responses
 * [Custom CORS origins](web-api-custom-cors) &ndash; shows how to control allowed CORS origins/headers
 * [Intercepting requests](intercepting-requests) &ndash; an example showing how to prevent or modify requests